awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.Enabling.md

 In the console, you can enable or disable Performance Insights when you create or modify a new DB instance\.

-### Enabling or Disabling Performance Insights When Creating an Instance<a name="USER_PerfInsights.Console.Creating"></a>
+### Enabling or disabling Performance Insights when creating an instance<a name="USER_PerfInsights.Console.Creating"></a>

 When you create a new DB instance, enable Performance Insights by choosing **Enable Performance Insights** in the **Performance Insights** section\.
 Or choose **Disable Performance Insights**\.

-To create a DB instance, follow the instructions for your DB engine in [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.
+To create a DB instance, follow the instructions for your DB engine in [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.

 The following screenshot shows the **Performance Insights** section\.